Upsala Circus teaches circus skills to children and vulnerable youths to enrich their opportunities.

 This is a creative center for children and young people with special needs such as Down’s Syndrome and Autism.
 It was established in 2016 as an integrated complement to the Circus of Rebels Program, teaching choreography, break dancing, circus skills, etc.

 The Professional Artists Program

 This incorporates graduates of the Circus of Rebels program (who have to pass demanding tests) into a professional circus team that performs both in St. Petersburg and abroad.
 In other words, it is a source of employment for the rebels who graduated from their training program when they become adults and decide to opt for the circus as a way of life.

 Upsala organizes annual free open-air festivals.
 It invites artists from other street circuses to help promote and give visibility to their project.

 Circus Pedagogy School

-- the loan of the land where the circus is located, made by a businessman since 2002 — when thanks to a very successful crowdfunding campaign Upsala got the funds it needed to build the tent and the facilities that would help it to scale its ambitious integration and social justice initiative.
+- the loan of the land where the circus is located, made by a businessman in 2002, when thanks to a very successful crowdfunding campaign Upsala got the funds it needed to build the tent and the facilities that would help it to scale its ambitious integration and social justice initiative.